 This programme provides an advanced grounding in core management principles, benefiting from Surrey Business School’s emphasis on enterprise, entrepreneurship and innovation.

-You will join a cohort of international students, further adding to your international experience.
+By studying this programme, you will join a cohort of international students from around the world, further adding to your international experience.
 Both the programme and your fellow participants will make your year with us highly beneficial in becoming a valuable manager in today’s competitive business arena.

 This module provides the conceptual foundations for understanding, analysing and interpreting accounting and cost management information.
 Students learn how to apply accounting principles and financial theory to decision-making in modern business organisations.
 Module content includes the financial environment, corporate governance and analysis of the prime financial statements.